 Sometimes tenants can be difficult; but as with most things in life, tenants are temporary.
 Or at least they should be.
 Unfortunately, as some unlucky landlords have found out, some problem tenants don’t want to leave.
 So what can you do?
 When dragging tenants out by their shirttails won’t do, it’s time to check into… [Read More]

 Evictions are very serious, and if you’re preparing to evict a tenant for the first time, it’s critical that you understand how to handle the process.
-Specifically, you need to know how to approach the actual eviction day….
-[Read More]
+Specifically, you need to know how to approach the actual eviction day.

 Eviction is a messy process.
 It’s stressful, time consuming, and often financially costly.
 Most landlords are lucky enough to avoid having to go through evicting a tenant, but others aren’t so fortunate.
 When these unfortunate cases do crop up, it’s important to follow the letter of the law.
 As a landlord, you can’t evict a… [Read More]

 As a landlord, it would be nice to have tenants who always pay on time, take care of your property, and provide ample notice before moving out.
 However, the reality is often very different.
 Even if you have taken care to choose tenants you think are reliable and professional, things can go wrong.
 It’s common… [Read More]

 There are some parts of being a landlord that nobody wants to go through.
 However, sometimes circumstances demand it.
 While leasing your Houston property, you may come up against the unpleasant need to evict a tenant.
 Eviction is a last resort, but is necessary in certain unfortunate situations.